Journal of Medical Cases, ISSN 1923-4155 print, 1923-4163 online, Open Access

 Figure 3.

-Figure 3. (a, b) Digital subtraction angiography (DSA) images demonstrate a saccular aneurysm located in the cavernous-ophthalmic segment of the right internal carotid artery (ICA).
-The aneurysmal dome is marked with black arrows in both panels.
+↓ Figure 4.
+Digital subtraction angiography (DSA) demonstrates the deployment of a flow diverter stent across a saccular aneurysm located in the cavernous-ophthalmic segment of the right internal carotid artery (ICA).
+The stent position and covered aneurysmal segment are indicated by black arrows.

 Figure 4.